Having the right food, medical and other important supplies is crucial.

 - Use under-bed storage containers, designed specifically to slide under a bed to store stuff.
 If you don’t want to spend money on the bins, just slide canned goods up under the bed.
 To ensure proper rotation use one side of the bed for loading and the other side for removing the food.

 - Adding a shelf unit behind the couch, against the wall, is another clever way to store food.
 A sofa table and food storage unit in one convenient package!

-- Garages, workshops and outbuildings and can be used, but a lot of foods do not store well in areas that get too hot or too cold.
-If they don’t freeze, you can use those spaces for water, which frees up your climate controlled spaces for food.
+- Garages, workshops and outbuildings can be used, but a lot of foods do not store well in areas that get too hot or too cold.
+If they don’t freeze, you can use those spaces for water, which frees up your climate-controlled spaces for food.

 Walk around your home and identify potential storage spaces.
 Then get busy.